SolaceSamples/solace-samples-amqp-qpid-jms1/docs/_tutorials/request-reply.md

 2017-06-28T17:05:35,771 INFO samples.SimpleRequestor - Received reply: "Reply to "Request with String Data""
 ~~~

-Notice how the request is received by the the `SimpleReplier` and replied to.
+Notice how the request is received by the `SimpleReplier` and replied to.

 ~~~sh
 ...